-The Eighth Commandment is recorded in Exodus 20:15: “You shall not steal.”
+The Eighth Commandment is found in Exodus 20:15: “You shall not steal.”
 The Bible describes many forms of stealing to avoid.
 Instead we should learn to give.

 Companies can attempt to steal from people with misleading advertising and shoddy products and services.
 Employees can steal from their employers by wasting time or doing personal things on company time.

 Lazy people can try to take advantage of the goodness of others, leading the apostle Paul to write: “For even when we were with you, we commanded you this: If anyone will not work, neither shall he eat.
 For we hear that there are some who walk among you in a disorderly manner, not working at all, but are busybodies.
 Now those who are such we command and exhort through our Lord Jesus Christ that they work in quietness and eat their own bread” (2 Thessalonians 3:10-12).

 Achan brought great trouble on Israel by stealing accursed things from the city of Jericho (Joshua 7).